 - Awarded Employee of the Month for increasing customer satisfaction with provided services from 87% to 95% within one year.

-Executives can use more than one page on their resume to present their extensive work experience.
-But that doesn’t mean that you should let your resume become a 700-page long autobiography.
+Executives can use more than one page of their resume to present their extensive work experience.
+But that doesn’t mean that you should let your resume become a 700-page-long autobiography.

-If something’s recent it also means it’s more relevant.
+Well, as we already said earlier, if something’s recent, it also means it’s more relevant.
 That’s why you should describe more recent jobs in greater detail.
 Older ones will do with a brief description, allowing you to save some valuable space for more important details to put on your resume.

 How far back should your employment history go?

-If you have been working less than 8-10 years, go back to the beginning of your work history and try to tailor your resume to be relevant for the job you’re applying now.
+If you have been working for less than 8-10 years, go back to the beginning of your work history and try to tailor your resume to be relevant to the job you’re applying for now.

-Avoid writing about every single job you’ve held.
-This overwhelms employers and makes them lose interest.
+Avoid writing about every single job you’ve ever held.
+This can easily overwhelm an employer and make them lose interest.
 Instead, only use previous work experience at least a bit related to the opportunity you want.

 If you’ve worked more than 10 years as an executive, consider starting your work history at the point you became a manager.
 Most hiring managers don’t care what your first job was.
 They want to see how you progressed since you started as a manager.